Filpill/blog-web/content/projects/2023-11-13-windows-linux-fileshare.md

 - Other tasks are more optimally accomplished on linux software: file management, code development etc.
 - The workflow eventually bleeds over from windows to linux (or vice versa) and I need file transfers to complete my work e.g. adding images to this website.

 Many of the images hosted on this website were created on a windows PC.
-And I painstakingly used Google Drive (cringe, I know...) as the method of file transfer (plz don't judge).
+And I painstakingly used Google Drive, as the method of file transfer.

-This process was so painful that it was enough to motivate a better system.
-Especially with the volumes of files I am dealing with for every article written.
+This process was so laborious that it was enough to motivate me to make a better workflow.
+Especially when dealing with large volumes of files for every article written.

 I would do "everything" in Linux if I could, but sadly some things just cannot replicate the experience on Windows.
-The best illustration of this is probable CAD; an engineering industry that was literally built on the foundation of the Windows OS and proprietary software.
+The best illustration of this is probable CAD; an engineering industry that was literally built on the foundation of the Windows OS.
 Sadly, there is no Linux equivalent that can do better in my experience.
 Not even close.

-Before I go on a complete tangent, I will show you how to create a shared folder.
+I will show you how to create a shared folder, if you end up in such a position as myself.

-In the instance of this article I am running the following setup, but will likely work with other distros:
+In the instance of this article I am running the following setup, but will likely work with any Linux distribution:
 - Arch Linux - Hyper-V VM

 ## Create Windows Shared Folder